jmsv/l293d/docs/methods/clockwise-anticlockwise.md

 The `speed` parameter can be used to control how fast the motor spins using [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation).

-`speed` can be either a tuple or an iteger.
+`speed` can be either a tuple or an integer.
 When using a tuple, order matters and it should be `(frequency, duty_cycle)`.

 There is also the option to be explict and use the `l293d.PWM` namedtuple which